Muhsin Ibrahim

 “Faɗa da aljani ba riba”

 That is a famous saying uttered by the staunch Kwankwaso followers.
 It loosely means “fighting with a jinni, the invincible one, is unrewarding”, personifying him as the jinni.
 I simply smile (it actually used to be laughter) at that.
-Look at this continuum in Kano politics, popularity-wise: there was the late Malam Aminu Kano, then late Muhammad Abubakar Rimi, then Rabiu Musa Kwankwaso, then Malam Ibrahim Shekarau, then Rabiu Musa Kwankwaso (again) and it's now Dr Abdullahi Umar Ganduje.
+Look at this continuum in Kano politics, popularity-wise: there was the late Malam Aminu Kano, then late Muhammad Abubakar Rimi, then Rabiu Musa Kwankwaso, then Malam Ibrahim Shekarau, then Rabiu Musa Kwankwaso (again), and it’s now Dr Abdullahi Umar Ganduje.
 This is to remind you, stalwarts, that there were other ‘aljanu’ before yours and are now either dead or defeated in the contest.
 It is said in Hausa, “Sarki goma, zamani goma”, meaning “ten kings, ten eras”.
 Nobody rules beyond his era.
-Hence Kwankwaso’s period has ended.
+Hence, Kwankwaso’s period has ended.
 It is now Ganduje’s.

-To the diehard Kwankwasonians, please stop this hero worshipping thing.
+To the diehard Kwankwasonians, please stop this hero-worshipping thing.
 Your man is wrong for many things.
-To staunch Gandujiyyans, don't be so ungrateful.
-You ought not to forget that should Ganduje unearth the wrongdoings of the past government, he cannot be exonerated for he was part and parcel of it.
-Why didn't he expose that earlier?
+To staunch Gandujiyyans, don’t be so ungrateful.
+You ought not to forget that should Ganduje unearth the wrongdoings of the past government, he cannot be exonerated, for he was part and parcel of it.
+Why didn’t he expose that earlier?
 Hypocrisy?
 Answer it yourself.

 Is President Buhari involved?

-All in all, the whole scenario doesn't look promising for APC, and, by and large, for Kano State.
+All in all, the whole scenario doesn’t look promising for APC, and, by and large, for Kano State.
 Conflict takes away whatever peace grants people.
 I thus wish to see this face-off settled, and settled forever without any vendettas in later days.
-I would really love to see everyone calmed.
+I would really love to see everyone calm.
 Kwankwaso should know who he really is and outline his boundaries.
 Ganduje and co. should never look down upon Kwankwaso, for he is still a power to reckon with.

 God bless my state, Kano and my country, Nigeria – amin.